Deutscher Fernsehfunk: Collapse of the GDR and the Decline of the DFF

 The "Fernseh-Lieblinge" (Television Favorites) were the most popular actors on East German television.
 These are 1987's prizewinners.

 In 1989, the GDR made an attempt to bring its young people closer to the state and distract them from the media of the West.
-A new young aimed television show, called Elf 99 (1199 being the postal code of the Adlershof studios) was created as part of this plan.
+A new youth-aimed television show, called Elf 99 (1199 being the postal code of the Adlershof studios) was created as part of this plan.

 However, the plan was not successful as the GDR itself began to dissolve under economic and popular political pressure brought about by the reforms in Moscow under Mikhail Gorbachev.

 At first, DDR-FS stuck to the party line and barely reported the mass protests in the country that began on 9 September.
 However, after Erich Honecker was removed from office on Wednesday 18 October 1989 – two days after Aktuelle Kamera showed pictures of the rally that was held in Leipzig the Monday before, without any censorship at all – and the rule of the SED began to break down, DDR-FS reformed their programmes to remove propaganda and to report news freely.
 The main propaganda programme, Der schwarze Kanal (The Black Channel) – which ran West German TV news items with an explanatory commentary informing viewers of the "real" stories and meanings behind the pictures and generally criticising Western media (particularly ARD and ZDF) – ended with its final episode on 30 October 1989.

 By the time the borders opened on 9 November, the main news programme on DDR2 was being produced without censorship or interference, and so it covered the events in full.
 In recognition of its reliable coverage, the programme was re-broadcast on the Western channel 3sat.
 DDR-FS joined the 3sat consortium in February 1990.
 DDR-FS became almost completely separate from the state apparatus, starting a number of new programme strands, including a free and open debate programme on Thursdays, complete with critical phone-in contributions from viewers.
 At first this had to be handled very carefully, as the Stasi – the state secret police – were still operating and had an office in the studios.

 In February 1990, the Volkskammer passed a media resolution defining DDR-FS as a politically independent public broadcasting system.
 A law passed by the Volkskammer in September 1990 made this a legal requirement.
 On 12 March 1990, emphasising the change and reflecting the forthcoming reunification, DDR1 and DDR2 were renamed back to DFF1 and DFF2.
 The name change would result to DFF now gearing up for this process by airing more commercials and broadcasting US television programs in the same manner as ARD and ZDF, as well as providing regional opt-out news broadcasts to the by now reinstated states in the east.